How to download and play BBC Micro Elite with music

 -------------------------------------

 To go along with the music, there are two new game configuration options, also ported from the Commodore 64 version.
-As with the existing game options, you can toggle these settings by first pausing the game (by pressing COPY on a real machine, or End in most emulators), and then pressing the relevant option key.
+As with the existing game options, you can toggle these settings by first pausing the game (press COPY on a real machine, or End in most emulators), and then pressing the relevant option key.
 You will hear a beep confirming your choice, and you can then return to the game by pressing DELETE on a real machine, or backspace in most emulators.

 The new music-related configuration options are:

-- M - toggle music on and off (while leaving the sound effects alone)
+• M - toggle music on and off (while leaving the sound effects alone)

-- E - swap tunes, so the docking music is played on the title screen, and the title music is played when docking (or, if this is the second press, swap them back)
+• E - swap tunes, so the docking music is played on the title screen, and the title music is played when docking (or, if this is the second press, swap them back)

 The music will also be disabled if you turn off the game's sound using the game's Q configuration option.